zainab-ali/aquascape/docs/combining/flatMap.md

 ## Resource finalizers

 ### Input stream finalizers

 The input stream may have finalizers associated with it.
 These are executed when the resulting stream terminates.

-The following example has a finalizer associated with the input stream.
+The following example has a `abxy` finalizer associated with the input stream.
 Note that the finalizer is executed after all child streams are done.

 @:example(finalizerInput) {
   drawChunked = false